kyma-project/kyma/docs/kyma/05-01-overview.md

 ## Introduction

-Users can configure the way Kyma is installed in two ways:
+Users can configure Kyma installation in two ways:
-  - Customizing the list of the components to install
+  - Customize the list of the components to install
-  - Providing overrides that allow to change configuration values used by one or more components
+  - Provide overrides that change configuration values used by one or more components

 The list of components to install is defined in the **Installation** Custom Resource.
 Overrides are defined as ConfigMap or Secret objects defined by the user before the installation starts.